gummikana/NoMoreMoney/rules.md

 Acquisition of loans can happen before and/or after payment of loans.
 During loan acquisition the Banker openly negotiates loans with other players.

 Only the player who is currently the Banker can lend money to other players.
-Loans are the only way to transfer money in the game.

 When negotiating a loan, the Banker and the borrower must come to an agreement on four things: